chaolongwang/SEEKIN/README.md

 ## 5. Usage
-You can type the following command to get the help information.
+You can type the following command to get the list of help option.

 `seekin -h`

 SEEKIN provides three modules

-* **modelAF** Model allele frequencies as linear functions of PCs using reference individuals
+* **modelAF** Model allele frequencies as linear functions of PCs using reference individuals;
-* **getAF** Estimate individual-specific allele frequencies for study individuals
+* **getAF** Estimate individual-specific allele frequencies for study individuals;
-* **kinship** Estimate pairwise kinship coefficients between study individuals
+* **kinship** Estimate pairwise kinship coefficients between study individuals.

-To get the detailed information on available options for each module (for example `kinship`), you can type:
+To get the detailed meaning of option for one module (for example `kinship`), you can type:

 `seekin kinship -h`

-We will go through instructions of the software using examples in the following section.

 ## 6. Examples